One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.

 - Rice malt syrup is made from fermented rice.
 It’s still a form of sugar but it is causes less insulin disturbance than refined sugar.

-- Many people are intolerant to gluten without being aware of it so we used gluten-free flour.
+- Many people are intolerant to gluten (especially with the digestive changes of peri/menopause) without being aware of it so we used gluten-free flour.

-- Butter was replaced with extra virgin olive oil because a lot of women find it difficult to digest dairy products and may experience bloating.
+- Butter was replaced with extra virgin olive oil (EVOO) because a lot of women find it difficult to digest dairy products and may experience bloating.
+But if you don’t go for it.
+However, EVOO contains amazing compounds for aches and pains and is anti-inflammatory.

 - We halved the amount of almonds and added pumpkin seeds to the balance.
-Fat content is lower, protein is still high and there’s added zinc, magnesium and tryptophan.
-These all help with sleep.
+Fat content is lower, protein is still high and there’s added zinc, magnesium and tryptophan to help with sleep.

 Ingredients